Preface

 First, we did everything locally.
 As the developer, you were responsible for getting everything to run on your machine.
 That meant Ruby, a Ruby version manager, a database, bundler, an automated browser to help with testing, etc. It was a rite of passage for Rails folks and not exactly fun or easy.
 It could also lead to "well, it works on my machine" problems.

 Next, Docker came along and gave us this idea of standardized environments (images) that can run independently of our machines.
 You don't even need Ruby installed on your laptop!
 Wow.
-We eventually managed our development environment with Docker Compose, which is an excellent quality-of-life improvement.
+We eventually managed our development environment with Docker Compose, which was an excellent quality-of-life improvement.

 However, this setup often presented a problem.
 The barrier between your code editor and those Docker containers was hard to penetrate.
 VS Code, for example, wants to know all this information about your project, but man, it's over there in a container and hard to talk to.
 We needed a way to remove that barrier.
 Enter dev containers.